- UK’s bestselling van becomes petrol-electric plug-in hybrid

 Valencia is one of Ford's major manufacturing bases in Europe, so no wonder its keen to fly the high-tech flag there.

-The London trial is intended to test the real-world capabilities of the PHEV technology.
-It began in autumn 2017 and will last 12 months.
+The trials in London and elsewhere were designed to test the real-world capabilities of the PHEV technology.
+The London trial began in autumn 2017.

-No fewer than 20 Transit Custom plug-in hybrids are involved in the year-long test, and Ford is collecting telematics data on the way they are being used.
+No fewer than 20 Transit Custom plug-in hybrids were involved, and Ford was able to collect telematics data on the way they were being used.

-This data will include info on the savings they achieve in fuel consumption and emissions as well as the crucial charging patterns, which will then shape the design and engineering of the final production version when it goes on sale in 2019.
+This data included info on the savings they achieved in fuel consumption and emissions as well as the crucial charging patterns, which will shape the design and engineering of the final production version.

-Why has London been chosen for the trial?
+Why was London chosen for the first trial?